obi-0/docker-php-todo/README.md

 ### Jenkins Pipeline

+- Download plugins: HttpRequest; Docker; Docker Compose Build Steps

 - Create a new branch from our main branch in your github repo and name it "feature".
 So we have two github branches: main and feature

 - Create a new repository in your dockerhub account to push image into

 - Create a Jenkinsfile in the php-todo directory.
-Write a Jenkinsfile that will pick up the build context from the referenced github repo branch, simulate a Docker Build and a
+Write a Jenkinsfile that will pick up the build context from the referenced github repo branch, deploy application; make http request to see if it returns the status code 200 & push the image to the dockerhub repository and finally clean-up stage where the image is deleted on the Jenkins server
-Docker Push to the dockerhub registry.

 ```
 pipeline {
     environment {
         registry = "thecountt/docker-php-todo"
-        registryCredential = 'docker-hub-cred'
+        registryCredential = "docker-hub-cred"
     }

     agent any
     stages {

+        stage('Initial Cleanup') {
+          steps {
+                dir("${WORKSPACE}") {
+                    deleteDir()
+                }
+            }
+        }

         stage('Cloning Git repository') {
           steps {